 History of Life (ESCI 100) is a broad overview of the evolution and diversification of life on Earth.
 It is an introduction to science in general and to evolutionary biology and historical geology in particular, but science majors as well as non-scientists will find the material interesting and challenging.
-This course, in fact, counts toward the major in geology.
+This course counts toward the Geology and Environmental Geoscience majors.
 It is all great fun, especially since the material not only changes every semester, it changes every week.
-And wait until you see what strange and marvelous events have happened in the History of Life!
+Wait until you see what strange and marvelous events have happened in the History of Life!

 Invertebrate Paleontology (ESCI 220) is the study of ancient invertebrate life.
 It is an exciting field at the overlap of geology and biology.
 It is animated by the process of organic evolution.
 My primary goal in this course is that students learn the basic theories and methods of paleontology, and enough of the applications so that each can later pick up a fossil anywhere and know its identity, preservation style, evolutionary history, age, and depositional environment.
 This is a “W” course at Wooster, which means that we have a variety of writing exercises concentrating on scientific communication.

 Paleoecology (ESCI 215) is a lab course introducing concepts of paleoecology, the ecology of the prehistoric past.
 Paleoecology employs concepts of geology and biology to investigate the distribution of fossils through geological time, concentrating on ecological controls such as climate change, biogeochemistry, symbiosis, and evolution.
 Paleoecology is done at a range of scales from local communities to biotic realms, and from abrupt events through long-term evolutionary changes.